All Episodes

 I mean, I'd rather have that $700 billion taken away from them and given to government.

-He doesn't know what the number is.
+Now, he doesn't know what the number is.

-Because they need to spend it today, because they don't have much money because of my own policies.
+$700 billion, and I'm going to transfer it to the people who spend it today because they need to spend it because they don't have much money because of my own policies.

-So the president believes, or wants everybody to believe that he believes that economic recovery is driven by consumerism.
+So the president believes, or wants everybody to believe that he believes, that economic recovery is driven by consumerism.

 Why isn't there a whole lot of consuming going on out there?